Signature Programs

 Advanced Technology for IPM

+This signature program continues from an earlier one called “Advanced Production Systems” but is more specific to technologies that can assist in the implementation of IPM.
 One issue identified by NEERA-2104 is that of farm labor shortages in the Northeast.
-One way of assisting with this problem while improving adoption of IPM is through technologies including weather tools such as NEWA, remote sensing technologies with demonstrations of efficacy in Northeast settings and scales, agricultural applications of AI, and learning models.
+One way of assisting with this problem while improving adoption of IPM is through technologies including weather tools such as NEWA (Network for Environment and Weather Applications), remote sensing technologies with demonstrations of efficacy in Northeast settings and scales, agricultural applications of AI, and learning models.
 We will encourage demonstration and adaptation of technologies for use in Northeast agricultural systems.

 Cross-Cutting Issues

-These issues cut across all aspects of IPM and food security and are integral to each Signature Program.
+These issues cut across all aspects of IPM and food security and are integral to each signature program.
 We describe cross-cutting issues separately here to provide the emphasis and visibility necessary to make progress.

-Resistance to pesticides is increasing and is impacting the range of options available to pest managers in all situations, including housing and school buildings.
+- Pesticide Resistance – Resistance to pesticides is increasing and is impacting the range of options available to pest managers in all situations, including housing and school buildings.
 Efforts to identify alternative pesticides and alternative or new IPM practices, such as biological pesticides or cultural methods, are critical to long-term effective pest management.
 Steps in an IPM practice, such as monitoring for presence and using degree-day models to predict emergence, can help tune the use of pesticides to the need in a specific setting.